-It would be possible to have had a fortuitous life but for a certain bad event - a traumatic episode say - to have had a debilitating and maybe disproportionate effect.
-This is what happens with depression which can be defined essentially as grief that stays around too long.
+It would be possible to have had a fortuitous life but for a certain bad event, a traumatic episode say, to have had a disproportionate effect.
+The effect might be debilitating and long-lasting.
+It might morph into depression which can be defined essentially as grief that stays around too long.
 In such a case the amount of positive stuff, the number of blessings that can be counted, may add little benefit to mental health.

 • that misery is more contagious than happiness.

 • The melancholy can make the contented miserable where the reverse is less likely.

 • that happiness is fleeting whereas unhappiness lingers.

 • The bad stuff seems much more powerful than the good.

 • It is easier to destroy than it is to create.